 - Determine the Legal Structure of the business.

-- Get tax information from the California Tax Information Center (link is external), and the Internal Revenue Service (link is external).
+- Get tax information from the California Tax Information Center (link is external), and the Internal Revenue Service.

-- Learn about Employer Responsibilities at the State and Federal levels from the Employment Development Department (link is external) and the Internal Revenue Service (link is external).
+- Learn about Employer Responsibilities at the City level (Earned Sick Leave and Mininum Wage Ordinance) from the Office of the City Treasurer.
+Learn about Employer Responsibilities at the State and Federal levels from the Employment Development Department and Internal Revenue Service.

 - Apply for a Business Tax Certificate (Business License) from the Office of the City Treasurer, Business Tax Division.